 Not a fan of scrambled or fried?
 Add them to a batch of protein pancakes; like in our go-to easy breezy recipe!

 It’s probably unsurprising that we’ve included protein supplements in here, but there’s good reason why we think it’s so great!
 Protein powder, when mixed with water and made into a shake, will reach muscles more quickly than solid food and start repairing those tears.
-Mix up a 30g single serve sachet with water to refuel on-the-go, or bulk things up with a post-workout smoothie.
+Mix up a 30g of our Vegan Protein Powder with water to refuel on-the-go, or bulk things up with a post-workout smoothie.

 Tofu or Tempeh